jessesquires/mariposa/README.md

 1. Provide the path to your json feed. e.g. `~/my_feed.json`.
 1. Run the tool.

+## Project Goals and Non-Goals

+As stated above, this project contains features and functionality very specific to my needs and use case.
+While I am open to reviewing pull requests that add additional features, please not that **it is an explicit non-goal to write fully fledged clients for Bluesky and Mastodon.**

 ## Contributing

 Interested in making contributions to this project?
 Please review the guides below.